Chipat1234/SOC-Analyst-Projects/02-SOC-Home-Lab-Log-Forwarding/readme.md

-# SOC Home Lab – Attacker & Victim Simulation with Log Forwarding
+# Windows Log Forwarding & Alerting with Splunk

 ## 📌 Project Overview
 This project demonstrates a basic SOC home lab where a Windows endpoint forwards critical security logs to an on-premises Splunk SIEM for centralized monitoring and analysis.